 - It's not your grandma's cheesecake.
 You heard it here first, this is not your grandma's legendary cheesecake.
 It's a tad bit lighter with some simple swaps to the traditional cheesecake like dairy-free cream cheese and coconut milk.
 Trust me, even grandma will love this cheesecake.

-Cheesecakes can be a tad difficult to make.
+Cheesecakes are known to be high maintenance to make.
 However, with these few simple tips and tricks, you're sure to have a beautiful, crack-free cheesecake every time!

 Vegan graham cracker crust